Knott’s Berry Farm Guide

 Today, Knott’s Berry Farm is split up into four areas, first is of course Ghost Town.
 Keeping with the western theming, Fiesta Village became the second “land” when it was added in 1969, offering a mixture of thrills and family rides.
-Then there is The Boardwalk, an area that has had its fair share of re-theming over the years, but today it’s 50s pier inspired, and is home to many thrill rides, as well as classic carnival rides and games.
+Then there is The Boardwalk, an area that has had its fair share of re-theming over the years, but today it’s 50s pier inspired, and is home to many thrill rides, as well as classic carnival-type rides and games.
 Camp Snoopy was added in 1983 when Knott’s secured the Peanuts gang to be their icon, and offers the most kid-friendly rides.

 Throughout the post I will provide links to specific portions of Knott’s Berry Farm’s website for you to gain more information directly from Knott’s.

 If you plan to visit Knott’s Berry Farm for one day, purchase your ticket(s) on KBF’s website, where you can typically receive some pretty steep discounts!
 Meanwhile there are also discounted tickets for active and retired military (with valid ID), children ages 3-11, and seniors over the age of 62.

 Knott’s Berry Farm does have an app for iPhone and Android devices, which you can purchase tickets through as well.